iconify/website/docs/libraries/tools/icon/svgo.md

 There are two ways to set options:

-- Using custom list of SVGO plugins.
+- Using a custom list of SVGO plugins.
 - Toggle groups of plugins using several options.

 ### Custom plugins list